Château Malartic-Lagravière 2014 - Grand Cru Classé de Graves

 Wine noted (guide 2017) 1*Star (Very successful wine)

-Malartic's great white wine, still closed, bears the hallmarks of Sauvignon.
-Predominant in the blend (90%), this grape variety expresses itself with finesse through floral notes underscored by subtle toasted oak (ten months in barrels, 60% of which are new).
-Round on the attack, balanced and warm, the palate seduces with its elegance and length.
-A great wine for aging, which will blossom over the next few years.
+Malartic’s great white wine, still somewhat reserved, bears the hallmark of Sauvignon Blanc.
+Making up the vast majority of the blend (90%), the grape variety expresses itself with finesse through floral notes underscored by subtle toasted oak (ten months in barrels, 60% of which are new).
+Round on the attack, balanced and warm, the palate captivates with its elegance and length.
+A great wine for aging, which will come into its own over the next few years.

 Guide des Vins Gault & Millau